CampusEatsUofT/.github/documentations/firestore_collections/sellers_schema.md

 ### Sellers's Orders (OrderStates Documents, not Order Documents)

-Seller Order States Documents (path: `sellers/{sellerId}/orders/{orderId}`, represented by `OrderStateModel`), stores all order status information of this seller.
+Seller Order States Documents (path: `sellers/{sellerId}/orders/{orderId}`, represented by `SellerOrderStateModel`), stores all order status information of this seller.
 This document is private.
 This document contains no sub-collection.

 ```